 2) The redundancy may affect application efficiency through higher storage, transmission and processing costs

-3) XML syntax is verbose, especially for human readers, relative to other alternative ‘text-based’ data transmission formats.
+3) XML syntax is verbose, especially for human readers, relative to other alternatives ‘text-based’ data transmission formats.

 5) Expressing overlapping (non-hierarchical) node relationships requires extra effort.

 6) XML namespaces are problematic to use and namespace support can be difficult to correctly implement in an XML parser.